Pitt football faces tough road to glory in 2025

 Pitt will end the regular season at .500, making its second consecutive bowl game appearance.
 I think that the Panthers will then go on to win the Military Bowl against another middle of the road team whose average record is not an indication of their true talent level.

-Pitt will end the regular season with an 8-4 record, a one-game improvement from its 7-5 record regular season.
+Pitt will end the regular season with an 8-4 record, a one-game improvement from its 7-5 regular season record in 2024.
 I think this 8-4 record will get the Panthers an invite to the Duke’s Mayo Bowl.
-Pitt will subsequently win the Duke’s Mayo Bowl, and head coach Pat Narduzzi will get mayo poured on him.
+Pitt will subsequently win the Duke’s Mayo Bowl, and head coach Pat Narduzzi will get the highly coveted mayo bath for winning the game.